notothen/redfish-ws23/README.md

 **13:00** Practical session I

 - identification of freshly thawed redfish specimens
+- everyone should identify as many fish as possible using the same procedure and criteria as on a survey
+- in addition, we may record pictures and possibly some morphometric measurements of the fish

 **15:00** Coffee

 **15:15** Practical session I continued

+- continue with speciment identification

 **16:00** End of practical session